-Krémes, meaning “creamy” in Hungarian, is a favourite traditional pastry dessert in Hungary.
-It is made up of 2 thin, flakey layers of buttery flavoured pastry that are filled with vanilla custard cream.
+Krémes, meaning “creamy” in Hungarian, is a favourite traditional pastry dessert popular in Hungary.
+It is made up of two thin, flakey layers of buttery flavoured pastry that are filled with vanilla custard cream.

 Similar to the more well-known Mille-feuille cake or custard slice dessert, Krémes are are wonderfully airy, messy, creamy and rich.